Salamina

 Climate | Salamina

 The best time to visit Salamina is from May through October.
-During this time, the temperature is warm, and there’s not much rainfall.
+During these months, the temperature is warm, and there’s not much rainfall.
 The highest average temperature is 31°C in July, and the lowest is 12°C in January.
 The water temperature ranges between 16°C and 28°C.

-The island is known for the Battle of Salamis and many famous men, such as the Homeric hero Ajax and the poet Angelos Sikelianos.
+The island is famous for the Battle of Salamis and many famous men, such as the Homeric hero Ajax and the poet Angelos Sikelianos.

-- The Museum of Folk Art and History and the Public Library are located on the New Town Hall grounds.
+- Museum of Folk Art and History and the Public Library: Located within the New Town Hall premises, these cultural institutions offer valuable insights into Salamis’ traditions and history.

 - Go to the beach.
 The beaches are lovely with clear turquoise water.
 Try Kolones, Peristeria, Iliataki, Vasilika, Zefyros, Spithari, The Ajax Club, Kanakia, or Nato beaches.